FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 index.docker.io/evitadb/evitadb:latest
 ```

-So the web API server is up and running and ready to communicate.
+So the web API server is now up and running and ready to communicate.

 </LanguageSpecific>